-- 1 Take essential investigation materials with you to incident. - 2 Make factual notes of all your actions and findings including: - Time fire was reported. - > Name and ID of reporting party. - > En route observations people and vehicles. - > Name and ID of persons or vehicles in vicinity of fire origin. - Take the weather and report it. - 3 Locate and protect fire origin. - 4 Search fire origin area for physical evidence of fire cause. - 5 Protect evidence.
-Do not remove unless necessary to prevent destruction. - 6 Make sketches of origin area using accurate measurements of relative locations of all evidence. - 7 Take photographs from all angles and include long and medium distance, and closeup views of fire origin area and important evidence. - 8 Turn over all notes, information, and physical evidence to the responsible law enforcement representative, or make your notes part of the official fire record.
+- 1) Take essential investigation materials to incident. - 2) Make factual notes of all your actions and findings including: - Time fire was reported. - Name and ID of reporting party. - En route observations people and vehicles. - > Name and ID of persons or vehicles in vicinity of fire origin. - Report the weather. - 3) Locate and protect fire origin. - 4) Search fire origin area for physical evidence of fire cause. - 5) Protect evidence.
+Do not remove unless necessary to prevent destruction. - 6) Make sketches of origin area using accurate measurements of relative locations of all evidence. - 7) Take photographs from all angles and include long and medium distance, and closeup views of fire origin area and important evidence. - 8) Turn over all notes, information, and physical evidence to the responsible law enforcement representative, or make your notes part of the official fire record.